Dive With Sharks and Dolphins in World-Famous Rangiroa!

 What's included?

-• Rangiroa airport transfer on the days of arrival and departure
+• Rangiroa airport transfer on the days of arrival and departure.

 • Full diving equipment, except dive computer

-• Pick-up and drop off at the hotel on the days of diving and snorkelling
+• Pick-up and drop off at the hotel on the days of diving

 What's not included?